 I said in my review that the tension rather dissipates in the middle, but that’s regarding the action.
 In terms of who they are and what The Man (I so want to call him The Big Man, sorry Angus) is actually doing, I could barely wait until the end and had to stop myself clicking on the end of my screener to find out.

 Eventually a car stops but The Man is driving and tries to drag her in.
 They escape into the forest.
-The Man finds them at the edge of a rocky gorge, and shoots him (the lower case man?
+The Man finds them at the edge of a rocky gorge, and shoots him (the lower-case-man?
 One of the problems in writing my review was knowing what to call the male victim).

 The Man hugs the woman (he seems at times fatherly towards them but then also as if he’s in love with her and is furious that she choses lower-case-man over him).

 He puts the gun in her mouth, and lower-case-man throws the earrings The Man gave the woman – that we know have sentimental value to The Man – over the edge.
 The Man rushes to the edge and she pushes him over.
-The two survivors stagger to a small campsite and they are both taken to hospital.
+The two survivors then stagger to a small campsite and they are both taken to hospital.
 Waking up days later, both are cleaned up but still have no memories – and everyone is behaving very oddly around them.

 A detective arrives looking concerned and they are put in different rooms.
-She explains to lower-case-man that his fingerprints are from different people: one hand is from a cop killed on duty and the other hand is from a Death Row inmate.
+She explains to lower-case-man that his fingerprints are from different people: one hand is from a cop killed on duty, and the other hand is from a Death Row inmate.

-In another room the woman’s daughter comes in and starts screaming because the woman looks like her mum, who died of an illness years ago.
+In another room, the woman’s daughter comes in and starts screaming because the woman looks like her mum, who died of an illness years ago.
 The attack the woman remembers in an apartment happened to an entirely different woman.

-We see that their flashbacks during the film were of various different lives, not one life each.
+We see that their flashbacks during the film were of various different lives, not simply one life each.

 The pair are taken away, screaming, to be studied, and some wag has put a sign up on the doors outside saying Mr & Mrs Frankenstein.